Marathon Training Recovery Guide: How To Recover Rapidly

 Other Forms of Self-Massage for Runners

-As well as foam rolling, there are various options for providing myofascial release, and smoothing out those stressed muscles.
+In addition to foam rolling, there are various options for providing myofascial release and smoothing out stressed muscles.

-Here are a few of our favourites for marathon training recovery!
+Here are a few of our favorites for marathon training recovery!

-This little balls are specifically designed for self-massage; the material is forgiving enough, while allowing for deep pressure to be applied, much like a masseuse’s thumbs.
+These little balls are specifically designed for self-massage; the material is forgiving enough to allow deep pressure to be applied, much like a masseuse’s thumbs.

 It’s small enough to fit inside your gym bag or take to the office, and can be used to work the entire body!